jharwell/sierra/docs/src/plugins/devguide.rst

 item is present in *both* cmdline arguments and YAML config, it is up to the plugin to decide which takes precedence if both are present.
 This is to enable multiple use cases.

+Plugins should respect all core SIERRA cmdline arguments, as well as all general-purpose arguments for all stages the plugin can be used in.